-state instrument) are so beautiful that many people buy them not as musical instruments, but as artwork to hang on the wall.
-He also crafts fine Kentucky style furniture.
 Because of Berea's long history as a center for fine handcraft and folk art, the Kentucky legislature designated funds to build a state artisan center.
 Just off I-75 at Exit 77 you'll find the Kentucky Artisan Center (859-985-5448).
 Handcrafted items and folk art abound at this beautiful facility.
 There's also a cafe.
 Open seven days a week.

 Ken Gastineau has been working with jewelry and metals for more than 25 years.
-At the Ken Gastineau Studio (135 North Broadway, 859-986-9158) you might notice the influences of time spent living in the American West, even though most of his designs are rooted in Kentucky traditions.
-If lucky, you might get to witness Bluegrass Note: Festivals and special exhibits are excellent opportunities to see the works of Lexington-area craftspeople.
+At the Ken Gastineau Studio (135 North

+Broadway, 859-986-9158) you might notice the influences of time spent living in the American West, even though most of his designs are rooted in Kentucky traditions.
+If lucky, you might get to witness the creation of that signature Kentucky item, the julep cup.

+Bluegrass Note: Festivals and special exhibits are excellent opportunities to see the works of Lexington-area craftspeople.
 The Lexington Art League sponsors arts and crafts displays at Mayfest, Mother's Day weekend in Gratz Park; downtown during the annual Fourth of July festivities; at the Woodland Arts Fair, the third weekend in August in Woodland Park near downtown; and at its Holiday Art Fair, the Friday and Saturday following Thanksgiving at Loudoun House, 209 Castlewood Drive.
 Contact VisitLEX for specific dates of these special events.